-A wholly owned group consists of a head company, H Co, and two subsidiary companies - X Co, and Y Co.
+A wholly owned group consists of a head company, H Co, and two subsidiary companies - X Co and Y Co.
 The group consolidates on 1 July 2003.

-At that time, the adjusted market value of the group is \$10,000.
-On 1 July 2003 net capital losses are transferred to the head company from joining entities which satisfy the continuity of ownership and control transfer tests.
-Details of modified market value and subsidiary losses are as follows:
+Net capital losses were transferred from X Co and Y Co to H Co at the time the group formed on 1 July 2003.